Summer tips for parents apart and co-parents

 Ages and stages of your kids

-Kids may want and need to speak to the other parent whilst away so build in a plan for how and when the kids will phone or skype the other parent, especially if they aren’t used to being away from that parent.
+Kids may want and need to speak to the other parent whilst away, so build in a plan for how and when the kids will phone or facetime the other parent, especially if they aren’t used to being away from that parent.
 Demonstrate to the kids that you understand rather than telling them they’ll be home soon etc. Remember not to take things personally.
-If you usually see your kids on weekends and they are going away for a week they may not need to call you even if they called the other parent – they don’t love you any less.
+If you usually see your kids on weekends and they’re going away for a week they may not need to call you even if they called the other parent – they don’t love you any less.

 Holiday childcare for separated parents